FleekHQ/fleek-docs/docs/settings/2fa.md

 Each time you log in, you will receive a **2FA confirmation code to that associated phone number** that you’ll need to enter during your login, aside from your password.

+> Alternatively, if you use **GitHub as your one-click login option for Fleek**, you can activate 2FA in your **GitHub account itself** and gain the same security benefits, but applied through the GitHub service.

 ## Setting up 2-factor authentication in Fleek

 To get started, visit your **account's settings,** by clicking on the bottom left account name on the Fleek app.